HugeFrog24/sky-fsbext/README.md

     - `--version` to print the program version.
 4. Wait for the program to finish processing.
 5. The extracted audio files will be located in the output directory.

+### Steam Auto-Detection (Windows Only)
+- If no `.bank` files are found in the input directory, the program will automatically attempt to detect Sky: Children of the Light installed via Steam.
+- The program searches the Windows registry for the Steam installation path and locates audio files in the game's asset directories.
+- This feature works seamlessly without requiring manual file copying or path configuration.

 ## Configuration
 - The program logs its progress to `fsbext.log`.